Terminator: Dark Fate: Canceled sequels

 Although the events of Terminator: Dark Fate erase Schwarzenegger's T-800 character from existence, Cameron did not rule out the possibility of Schwarzenegger reprising the character, saying, "Look, if we make a ton of money with this film [Dark Fate] and the cards say that they like Arnold, I think Arnold can come back.
 I'm a writer.
 I can think of scenarios.
 We don't have a plan for that right now, let me put it that way."
 Hamilton said in October 2019 that she would probably reprise her role for a sequel, although she joked that she would fake her own death to avoid appearing in it, saying that making Terminator: Dark Fate "really was hard" because of the physical training she had to undergo.
-Hamilton later gave an interview the following year in January on her future with the franchise in which she said that "I would be quite happy to never return.
-So no, I am not hopeful, because I would really love to be done.
-But if there were something new that really spoke to me, I am a logical person, and I will always consider viable changes."
+In April 2024, Hamilton confirmed that she was done with the role.

 Following the film's performance at the box office, sources close to Skydance told The Hollywood Reporter that there are no plans for further films.
 In June 2020, star Mackenzie Davis expressed: "I really loved the movie and I'm so proud of what we did, but there wasn't a demand for it [at the box office] and to think that there'd be a demand for a seventh film is quite insane.
 You should just pay attention to what audiences want".
-Later in December, Davis went on to reveal that the seventh film would not have been a direct sequel to Dark Fate, but a spin-off focusing on an alternate timeline version of Grace set in the future war similar to Terminator Salvation and would not have featured Schwarzenegger.
+Later in December, Davis went on to reveal that the seventh film would not have been a sequel to Dark Fate, but a spin-off focusing on an alternate timeline version of Grace set in the future war similar to Terminator Salvation and would not have featured Schwarzenegger.

-Possible series reboot

-In December 2022, whilst promoting Avatar: The Way of Water, producer and director of the first two Terminator films James Cameron revealed that another series reboot was "in discussion, but nothing has been decided".
-The reboot would likely feature an entirely new cast and reset the continuity of the entire film series.
-Cameron suggested that in hindsight, bringing back both Arnold Schwarzenegger and Linda Hamilton for Terminator: Dark Fate had been a mistake.

-Anime series

-In February 2021, Netflix announced that they were developing a Terminator anime series in collaboration with Skydance and Production I.G; Mattson Tomlin will serve as the series' showrunner.
+Reboot

+It was later reported in May 2023 that Cameron was developing a script for a Terminator reboot.